FilipGrebowski/deepgram-ai-podcast/README.md

 ## Usage

-The project works in three simple steps:
+The project consists of three steps:

 1. **Transcribe your question**